 Finally, the seriousness of the manufacturer and its expertise are also valuable indicators when it comes to verifying the quality of a product.
 How long has he been manufacturing micronutrition products?
 Is it surrounded by experts?
 Does it use certified laboratories?
 These are all questions you should ask yourself before buying.

 Supplements sold in pharmacies are subject to a reinforced verification process.
-They are evaluated by the French Medicines Agency, which ensures their safety and effectiveness.
-By buying your products in a pharmacy, you are therefore assured of consuming a supplement whose origin, composition, manufacture and effectiveness have been checked.
+They are evaluated by the French Agency for Medicines, which ensures their safety and effectiveness.
+By buying your products in a pharmacy, you are therefore assured of consuming a supplement whose origin, composition, manufacture and effectiveness have been controlled.

 Are food supplements essential for good health?

 The market of food supplements is a growing market.
 More than a fashion phenomenon, it is a global awareness of the general poor health of the population.
-Illness is caused by deficiencies, caused by poor nutrition, stress, but also the lack of nutrients contained in the food we eat.
-Even with a balanced diet, our modern life creates a number of deficiencies that our bodies are unable to make up for.
+Illness is caused by deficiencies, caused by poor nutrition, stress, but also by the lack of nutrients contained in the food we eat.
+Even with a balanced diet, our modern life creates a number of deficiencies that our body is unable to fill.

 Iron deficiency is very common in women.
-It causes fatigue, loss of muscle tone, headaches and hair loss.
-However, even if you eat a lot of iron-rich foods, the low absorption of iron by the body does not make up for the lack.
+It causes fatigue, low muscle tone, headaches and hair loss.
+However, even if you eat a large quantity of iron-rich foods, the low absorption of iron by the body does not make up for the lack.

 Zinc is an essential trace element that plays a key role in the immune system.
 It is recommended to consume 12 mg of zinc daily to avoid deficiency.
-However, zinc is contained in oysters, pork and veal livers or lamb meat, foods that are difficult to consume on a daily basis.
+However, zinc is contained in oysters, pork and veal livers or lamb meat, foods that are difficult to consume daily.

-As for vitamins, 25% of adult women suffer from a vitamin A deficiency, 20% from beta carotene and more than 10% do not consume enough vitamin C. As for vitamin D deficiency, it is the most widespread, particularly in the northern regions of France.
-Deficiencies in vitamin B1 and B6 are also very common, especially in adult women.
+As for vitamins, 25% of adult women suffer from a vitamin A deficiency, 20% from beta carotene and more than 10% do not consume enough vitamin C. As for vitamin D deficiency, it is the most widespread, especially in the northern regions of France.
+Vitamin B1 and B6 deficiencies are also very common, especially among adult women.
 Fatigue, stress, depression, pain, loss of energy, are all symptoms of a vitamin deficiency.
-The consumption of fruit and vegetables is of course recommended, but in the event of significant deficiency, food alone cannot provide 100% of the daily requirement.
+The consumption of fruits and vegetables is of course recommended, but in case of important lack, the food alone cannot bring 100 % of the daily need.

 Food supplements provide a solution, by filling its deficiencies easily, they can avoid health problems.
 Vitamins and minerals are concentrated allowing to consume large quantities of nutrients in a simple capsule.
-Some forms of food supplements offer enhanced bioavailability, such as the liposomal form, which allows a reinforced effect thanks to its action in the heart of your cells.
-So, even if it is true that all the nutrients are present in food, food supplements guarantee an ideal daily dosage and allow easy intake.
-They are the only ones that can effectively make up for deficiencies to prevent health problems from arising.
+Some forms of dietary supplements offer enhanced bioavailability, such as the liposomal form, which allows for a reinforced effect thanks to its action in the heart of your cells.
+So, even if it is true that all nutrients are present in food, dietary supplements guarantee an ideal daily dosage and allow easy intake.
+They are the only ones that allow you to effectively make up for deficiencies in order to prevent health problems from arising.
 We can therefore say that in the event of a proven deficiency, they are indispensable and are widely prescribed by doctors.

 What do food supplements really contain?

-Capsules, pastilles, powders or liquid ampoules, food supplements can take many forms, but what do they really contain?
+Capsules, lozenges, powders or liquid ampoules, food supplements can take many forms, but what do they really contain?